-We're looking to expand our Shoalhaven hydro power station.
+We looked into expanding our Shoalhaven hydro power station.

 The current station was constructed in 1977.
-It consists of 160MW of combined generation and pump capacity at two sites.
+It consists of 240MW of combined generation and pump capacity at two sites.
 The proposed expansion will add one additional unit, or approximately 235MW, of new capacity.

 Hydro pump storage acts effectively like a giant battery, storing excess wind and solar power that can be quickly fed into the National Electricity Market when it’s needed.